uclouvain/osis-notification/README.md

 ## How notifications are cleaned?

-To avoid database overflowing, all the sent notifications are deleted after a defined retention duration.
+To avoid database overflowing, all the sent email notifications and the read web notifications are deleted after a defined retention duration.
 You will have to define this duration in your Django settings like this :

 ```python
 NOTIFICATIONS_RETENTION_DAYS = 15